-We may ask for evidence of the normal home address in the form of a recent bill, for example, the most recent Council Tax bill, utility bill no more than three months old, a current TV licence, buildings and contents insurance, mortgage statement or rent book which shows the address concerned.
-Parents who are unable to provide this evidence should contact the school to discuss what evidence might be acceptable.
-If it becomes clear or if there is any doubt that the parents and child are not living at the address given on the application form, the school may seek further evidence.
-The school works closely with the LA to ensure that places are not obtained at the school on the basis of false addresses, and, in cases of doubt, will take steps to verify the information provided.
+Evidence of the normal home address may be requested in the form of a recent bill, for example, the most recent Council Tax bill, utility bill no more than three months old, a current TV licence, buildings and contents insurance, mortgage statement or rent book which shows the address concerned.

 If a place at the school is offered, and it later becomes clear that the offer was made on fraudulent or misleading information (eg a false claim to living in the catchment area), and the school has denied a place to a child with a stronger claim, the school will withdraw the offer of a place.
-The offer can also be withdrawn even after the child has started at the school.
+The offer can be withdrawn even after the child has started at the school.